oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab1-install-new-home/install-new-oh.md

 ## Task 3: Alter memory and startup ##

 The OUI takes a certain percentage of the available memory in our environment as default SGA size.
-In our workshop environment, this is an SGA of 18G.
-We need the memory for other tasks (databases) later on, so we will need to lower the memory usage of the new instance:
+In our workshop environment, the resulting SGA will be too large to host all source databases in our environment.
+We need to lower the memory usage of the new instance by executing the following commands:

 1. Please execute the following commands as `oracle` user to login to the database:

     ```text
     $ <copy>. oraenv</copy>
+    ```

+    Enter the name of our new database:

+    ```text
-    ORACLE_SID = [oracle] ? <copy>DB26ai</copy>
+    ORACLE_SID = [oracle] ?
+DB26ai
     The Oracle base remains unchanged with value /u01/oracle
     ```

+    Start SQL*Plus (or SQLcl) to execute the commands to lower the memory footprint:

     ```text
     $ <copy>sqlplus / as sysdba</copy>